markaaron-hewitt/Ikigai/README.md

 # Ikigai Webpage
-Very simple website that shows only a very basic use of React.
+Very simple website that shows a very basic use of React.

 # Getting Started with Create React App